danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 performance is _predictable_ performance.
-For example, the [small-string optimization](https://stackoverflow.com/questions/21694302/what-are-the-mechanics-of-short-string-optimization-in-libc) makes `std::string` faster in many cases, but it introduces a huge performance cliff that is not exposed to the user.
+For example, the [small-string optimization](https://stackoverflow.com/questions/21694302/what-are-the-mechanics-of-short-string-optimization-in-libc) makes `std::string` faster in many cases, but it introduces a huge performance cliff that is not visible to the user.

 Then I moved on to implementation; the proof is in the pudding, as they say.